yangli53/sparkify_churn_prediction/README.md

 In this project, I predicted the customer churn of a fictitious company Sparkify that provides music streaming service as Spotify or
 Pandora does.
 Customers can use the service through a free tier plan with roll advertisements playing between songs or through a subscription plan with a month flat rate.
 Customers can upgrade, downgrade or cancel the service at any time.
-Additionally, I built a pipeline to import, clean and analyze data to track user engagement and identify potential churn users.
+Additionally, I built a pipeline (`Scale_up.py`) to import, clean and analyze data to track user engagement and identify potential churn users.

 ## Data

-I first worked on a mini subset locally, and then deployed a Spark cluster on the cloud using IBM Cloud to analyze a larger amount of data.
+I first worked on a mini subset (see result at `Sparkify_mini.ipynb`) locally, and then deployed a Spark cluster on the cloud using IBM
+Cloud to analyze a larger amount of data (see result at `Sparkify_midi.ipynb`).

 ## Libraries